dayer4b/anselmh.github.com/work/index.md

 ## Events

+See [my appearances at Conferences](/conf/) where I have spoken or will speak at.

 ### [PUBKON Conference](http://pubkon.eu/)

 The PUBKON conference is a German publishing event happening once a year.
 It features most of the Top-Speakers as well as some less known newcomers and full day workshops the day before the conference starts.
 I am one of the four organizers.